NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Assessments/Assignment-1/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md

 Techniques Used

-1. **Questionnaire** - Assessed participants using digital forms with 40 multiple choice questions and a 10 min interview.
+1. **Questionnaire and Interview** - Assessed participants using digital forms with 40 multiple choice questions and a 10 min interview.

 2. **Vulnerability Database** - Several vulnerability databases where used such as :

 > LIST VULNERABILITY DATABASES

 3. **Risk assessing frameworks**

+4. **Onsite visit** - A visit to K4s Offices in Frankston to assess physical access and vulnerabilities

 > LIST RISK FRAMEWORKS